BackToAction/ARCore/README.md

 The Plugin core you must have for MMORPG Server!

-# A Little Description:
+# A Little Description

-- This Is A Plugin For Pocketmine-MP and Others Forks. (maybe support for Genisys)
+- This plugin support for PocketMine-MP, ClearSky, Genisys and other software!
-- This Plugin Is One Of Must Have Plugin For A MMORPG server base.
+- This plugin is use for MMORPG Server Base
-- This Plugin Are Currently In Development.We Are Gladly To Get Help From Others Developers.
+- Right now this plugin is under construction.
+But feel free to help us if you can!

 # TODO:
 - [ ] Custom Player Management